Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Lessons

 \textbf{Focus on attacks that obscure \owner's ownership.} Recall from \S\ref{ss:shortcomings} that an attack scenario in which the adversary conducts a single attack that claims her ownership is futile.
 Therefore, when evaluating attacks that aim to claim \adv's ownership, one should first launch attacks that remove \owner's watermark and then initiate the attacks to claim \adv's ownership.

-\textbf{Search for effective attack hyperparameters.} Surprisingly, five out of the 10 evaluated watermarking algorithms were broken by attacks that the previous studies already evaluated (recall \S\ref{ss:eval-finetuning} and \S\ref{ss:eval-evasion}).
-To avoid providing a misleading upper bound on the robustness, follow-on research must conduct strong attacks by carefully exploring hyperparameters and adopting state-of-the-art attacks.
+\textbf{Search for effective attack hyperparameters.} Surprisingly, five out of the 11 evaluated watermarking algorithms were broken by attacks that the previous studies already evaluated (recall \S\ref{ss:eval-finetuning} and \S\ref{ss:eval-evasion}).
+To avoid providing a misleading upper bound on robustness, follow-on research must conduct strong attacks by carefully exploring hyperparameters and adopting state-of-the-art attacks.

 \textbf{Consider diverse datasets.} Overall, the models trained on the MNIST dataset tend to be vulnerable, as shown in Table~\ref{tab:summary}.
-Interestingly, the watermarked models trained on CIFAR-100 were robust against the presented attacks in general.
-This is because the conducted attacks have always contributed decreasing a test accuracy over 5\% (\S\ref{s:expanded-tables}), which means that the presented attacks on the CIFAR-100 models easily undermine the models' performance.
-We concluded that the over-parameterization for remembering the trigger sets of the CIFAR-100 models contributes to losing the models' generality.
+Interestingly, the watermarked models trained on CIFAR-100 and TinyImageNet were robust against the presented attacks in general.
+This is because the conducted attacks have always contributed to decreasing a test accuracy over 5\% (see Supplemental Material~5~\cite{lee:tdsc-sup:2022}), which means that the presented attacks on the CIFAR-100 and TinyImageNet models easily undermine the models' performance.
+In other words, we observed that test accuracies are prone to drop significantly after watermark removal attacks when the number of classes in a dataset increases.
 Note that it is well-known that various DNN defense algorithms showed different levels of robustness depending on the dataset~\cite{carlini:aisec:2017}.
 We thus suggest considering more datasets than the MNIST and CIFAR datasets when evaluating watermarking algorithms.